UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ```

 Let's return to the Sacramento housing data from {numref}`Chapter %s <regression1>` to learn
-how to apply linear regression and compare it to KNN regression.
+how to apply linear regression and compare it to K-NN regression.
 For now, we
 will consider
 a smaller version of the housing data to help make our visualizations clear.
 Recall our predictive question: can we use the size of a house in the Sacramento, CA area to predict